HPE-Legobricks/cal-eStore/README.md

 performance.
 Custom scripts were written based on certain condition for “self-healing” within the services.
 A notification mechanism was also set to alert select team members of system failures.
-Details of our continuous monitoring are found in the attachment.
+See page 14 of the Technical Approach to DevOps Automation document.

 ### (r) Container based deployment